husnain002/pika_file_sharing/README.md

 ---

-**Pika-pika!** Share files from your phone or computer with the speed of a Thunderbolt! 🌩️
+**Pika-pika!** Share files and text with the speed of a Thunderbolt! 🌩️
-Star this repo if you love Pokémon and cross-device file sharing! ⭐
+Star this repo if you love Pokémon and cross-device sharing! ⭐